christian-heusel/ansible-lookup-plugin-gopass/README.md

 # Ansible `gopass` Lookup Plugin

-> Ansible lookup plugin for [gopass][0]  password manager.
+> Ansible lookup plugin for the [gopass][0] password manager.

 This lookup plugin allows you to use [gopass][0] to generate passwords.
-It mimics de behaviour of the password lookup, but using gopass instead of plaintext files for storing the passwords.
+It mimics the behaviour of the password lookup, but using gopass instead of plaintext files for storing the passwords.

 If the password doesn't exist it will be generated with the parameters.